Updated: Jun 21

 Dogs generally live for around 15 or 16 years and go through many of the same phases as humans.. puppy tantrums, the terrible twos, teenage dramas and the possible problems of old age.
 Your dog will depend upon you to help him safely negotiate all these stages happily and healthily.

-On a basic level your dog will need good quality food according to weight and fresh water available at all times but there are many other things to consider too.
+On a basic level your dog will need good quality food according to weight (our dogs are fed Acana from Pet's Delight) and fresh water available at all times but there are many other things to consider too.

 Dogs at K9 Friends are treated to prevent fleas, ticks and worms.
 You should continue this treatment to prevent parasites and the diseases they carry.
 Worming tablets should be given every three months and flea and tick treatment monthly.
 Your vet can supply these medications or they can be purchased from a good pet shop.